Is It Safe to Travel to Yemen in 2026?

 - other

 The overall security situation has been worsening recently.
-Contributing factors: The civil war continues in Yemen, leading to instability and violence, especially near front lines., Foreigners are frequently targets of kidnapping and carjacking, especially outside of urban areas..
+Contributing factors: A civil war continues in Yemen, leading to instability and violence, Foreigners are frequently targets of kidnapping and carjacking, Violent and organized crime is common in Yemen.

 Traveler Impact

-Solo travelers face extreme risks of kidnapping and violence, particularly in rural areas where law enforcement is absent and foreign nationals are often targeted.
+Solo travelers face extreme risks of kidnapping and violent crime, particularly outside urban areas where law enforcement is ineffective.

-Business travelers are at extreme risk due to the ongoing civil war, high likelihood of kidnapping, and the lack of reliable infrastructure or consular support.
+Business travelers are at extreme risk due to the lack of operational consular support and the high likelihood of terrorism and civil unrest disrupting any engagements.

 Data on this page comes from the U.S. Department of State, the CDC, the World Bank Worldwide Governance Indicators, and Freedom House.
 All sources are updated regularly and cross-referenced to provide a composite safety picture for Yemen.